Keep up with our latest news, needs, and activities! Check back often or add us to your news feed. And please share with friends!

 Dear Volunteers, Adopters, and Supporters,

 Now comes the PLEA for MONEY.
-We need $7000 to pay the rest of Aug and Sept expenses and another $4000 to clear our October debts with our wonderful and understanding vets.
+WE ALWAYS NEED!!!
+There are continuing expenses involved with our wonderful and understanding vets.

 In Summary -